 have a read.

-Phil from the safety hub over 2 years ago
+Phil from the safety hub almost 3 years ago

 Hi guys.
 I agree partially with Caroline.
 Sao Paulo is safe if you take some precautions, which in my opinion, the most important is: don't make yourself a walking target.